GreptimeTeam/greptimedb/docs/rfcs/2024-08-06-json-datatype.md

 For the former, the query engine performs queries directly over binary data.
 We provide functions like `json_get` and `json_get_by_paths` to extract json elements through keys.

 For the latter, users need to manually specify the data type of the json elements for computing.
-We provide functions like `as_int` and `as_double` to decode the binary data into data with specified data type for further computation.
+Users can use `CAST` to convert the binary data to the specified data type.
+Computation without explicit conversion will result in an error.

 Queries of JSON goes through following steps: